How to engineer a quantum wavefunction: A Case Study of Analogue Quantum Simulation: Bose-Hubbard Physics

-Remarkably, it was discovered that bosons loaded into an optical lattice can be described by precisely the same model \citep{Jaksch1998}.
-The experimental accessibility of the bosonic system in an optical lattice allows a greater range of experimental investigations of Bose-Hubbard dynamics to take place.
-The potential of cold atoms as an analogue simulation platform was then experimentally demonstrated by showing that they undergo the same phase transition at zero temperature between a superfluid and an insulator phase \citep{greiner_quantum_2002}.
-The phase transitions in these very different systems described by the Bose-Hubbard Hamiltonian are underpinned by the same physical principles: that is, the `competition between the trend to global coherence, due to the hopping of bosonic particles, and the tendency towards localization induced by the strong interactions' \citet{Bruder2005}.
+Remarkably, it was found that bosonic atoms loaded into an optical lattice potential created using laser light are also described by the Bose-Hubbard model \citep{Jaksch1998}.
+The experimental accessibility of this system allows a great range of experimental investigations of Bose-Hubbard dynamics that is inaccessible by other means.
+The potential of cold atoms as an analogue simulation platform was experimentally actualised with the observation that they undergo the same phase transition at zero temperature between a superfluid and an insulator phase \citep{greiner_quantum_2002}.
+The phase transitions in these very different systems are underpinned by the same physical principles: that is, the ``competition between the trend to global coherence, due to the hopping of bosonic particles, and the tendency towards localization induced by the strong interactions'' \citep{Bruder2005}.